Florida Gulf Coast University is a public institution and is open to the public during the day and evening hours when classes are in session.

 What to do if a crime or crash occurs

 Call law enforcement immediately.
 Even a five-minute delay in reporting a crime can substantially reduce the chance of catching the criminal.
-For an emergency call 911, or call UPD directly at 239-590-1900 to report a crime.
+For an emergency call 911 or call UPD directly at 239-590-1900 to report a crash or crime.

 The FGCU Police Department encourages all students, faculty, and staff to be involved in campus crime prevention.
 The Community Outreach and Prevention Officer conducts programs on personal safety, facilitates programs for faculty, staff, students, student organizations, and community organizations.
 Additionally, the FGCUPD conducts programs for housing residents regarding safe living, sexual assault, drugs and alcohol, theft, and other crimes.
 Below are a list of programs and services available to the FGCU community.

 To schedule a program or for more information on our Crime Prevention Classes, contact Officer Myles Kittleson at 239-745-4531, or the Police Dispatch Center at 239-590-1900.
 You may also e-mail Officer Kittleson directly at email@example.com.

 The FGCU Police Department offers the following programs:

 Rape Aggression Defense (R.A.D.) : This course is available to female students, faculty and staff.
 This course is held over several days for a couple hours each day.
 This self-defense program is an intense but easy to learn for practical applications of self-defense.

 Self-Defense Awareness & Familiarization Exchange (S.A.F.E.) : This course is available to female students, faculty, and staff.
 S.A.F.E. is a two-hour long program that provides women with personal safety information and an introduction to the physical aspects of self-defense.
 S.A.F.E. is an introduction to the R.A.D. program.